Last updated on May 14th, 2022 at 08:34 am

 While many personal injury claims are time-barred to a maximum of three years, the situation regarding vibration white finger compensation is a little different.
 The symptoms associated with the condition can take up to a decade or more to emerge.
 As a consequence, where cases of vibration white finger are suspected the consulting doctor will require a full work history of the individual.
 It should be fairly straightforward to link the emergence of vibration white finger to work undertaken in the past and produce a report detailing the link.

 When attempting to diagnose vibration white finger the following information will be required:

 - Examples of skin discolouration in fingers.

-- Instances of reduced sensation in fingers plus significant reduction in associated muscle strength.
+- Instances of reduced sensation in fingers plus a significant reduction in associated muscle strength.

 - Occupational history showing evidence of excessive exposure to vibration.